slohmaier/UIAList/STORE_LISTING.md

 ## App Description

 ### Short Description (150 characters)
-Navigate and interact with UI controls quickly using screen readers.
-Perfect for blind and visually impaired users with JAWS, NVDA, Narrator.
+Lists all controls by name for quick access without tabbing.
+Perfect for blind and visually impaired screen reader users.

 ### Full Description
-UIAList is a specialized accessibility tool designed for blind and visually impaired users utilizing screen readers such as JAWS, NVDA, or Windows Narrator.
-This application provides rapid navigation and interaction with UI controls within the currently active window through comprehensive UI Automation integration.
+UIAList is an accessibility tool designed for blind and visually impaired users who rely on screen readers like JAWS, NVDA, or Windows Narrator.
+This application lists all controls by name and type for the current application with search functionality to quickly find and interact with controls.
+It saves significant time by eliminating the need for traditional tabbing navigation that is typical with screen readers.

 **Key Features:**
-• **Real-time UI Control Enumeration** - Dynamically discovers all accessible controls in the active window
+• **Instant Control Listing** - Shows all controls in the current application window at once - no more sequential tabbing
-• **Advanced Filtering System** - Real-time text-based filtering with case-insensitive search capabilities
+• **Smart Search Filtering** - Type to instantly filter controls by name - find what you need in seconds
-• **Multi-Modal Control Interaction** - Click, Focus, and Double-Click operations with multiple fallback mechanisms
+• **Direct Control Interaction** - Click, focus, or double-click any control directly from the list
-• **Screen Reader Optimized** - Full compatibility with JAWS, NVDA, and Windows Narrator
+• **Screen Reader Optimized** - Designed specifically for JAWS, NVDA, and Windows Narrator users
-• **Keyboard-Driven Interface** - Complete functionality accessible via keyboard shortcuts and accelerator keys
+• **Time-Saving Navigation** - Eliminate the tedious tab-through-everything approach
-• **Global Hotkey Support** - Activate from anywhere with Ctrl+Alt+U
+• **Global Hotkey Access** - Activate instantly with Ctrl+Alt+U from any application

 **How It Works:**
 1. Run UIAList in the system tray